setfireonSdom/RAG-Book/README.md

 ## Build And Publish The Book

-The Quarto source stays in the repository root.
+The book source stays in the repository root.

 After rendering the book locally, copy the contents of `_book/` into `docs/`.
 GitHub Pages should publish from `docs/`.